ktor-doc-jp/ktor-doc-jp/quickstart/guides/website.md

 ---
 title: Website
-caption: How to create an plain website using ktor
+caption: How to create a plain website using ktor
 category: quickstart
 ---